-Call each day that your child will be absent from or late for school.
-The 24-hour Attendance Line number is 359-5411.
+Call each day that your child will be absent from or late to school.
+The 24-hour Attendance Line number is 359-5471.
 The answering service is for parents only.
 Please give the following information when calling the Attendance Line:

-- Your name and a phone number where you can be reached - Your child's name and his/her teacher's name - The reason for the absence or tardiness
+- your name and a phone number where you can be reached - vour child's name and his/her teacher's name - the reason for the absence or tardiness